-Conveniently located on 24504 Kuykendahl Drive in Tomball, TSO North Spring’s office is open 5 days a week.
-Call us to make an appointment with our eye doctors to talk about your eyeglasses, contact lenses or specialty lens needs.
+The Tomball Eye Care Center is Conveniently located on 24504 Kuykendahl Drive, Tomball.
+TSO North Spring’s office is open 5 days a week.
+Call our eye clinic to make an appointment with our Tomball eye doctors to talk about your eyeglasses, contact lenses or specialty lens needs.
 Or just drop in anytime to browse through our large selection of designer eyeglass frames or sunglasses.
 Our purpose is to serve you and help you see the important things in life.

 We use the Icare tonometer in our glaucoma screening, so NO AIR PUFFS EVER!
-We are easily accessible for residents of Spring, The Woodlands, and Tomball, Texas.
+We are easily accessible for residents of Spring, The Augusta Pines, and Tomball.

 Q&A with Dr. Roof